 Many families considering sending their child to boarding school are caught off-guard by the costs involved.
 So, naturally, they want to know if there are any boarding schools that are free to attend.

 The fact is, there aren’t many free boarding schools in America.
 The ones that are free, generally, are very competitive to gain acceptance to.
-Most are publicly-funded so eligibility is based on your location.
+Most are publicly-funded, so eligibility is based on your location (state).

 Cost of Boarding School

 The costs associated with educating AND housing AND feeding a child are such that most free boarding schools are either publicly funded or backed by wealthy philanthropists.

 If you are dead-set on sending your child to a boarding school, but are shocked by the tuition rates, always check with the school to see if they offer need-based financial aid packages or payment plans.

 Below is a list of tuition-free boarding schools that you may want to explore further.
 Please let us know if we have missed any schools!